 On Ralph Kiner Day, Alhambra dedicates a bronze statue in honor of its native son for his "accomplishments and contributions to the game of professional baseball and sports broadcasting".
 The former Pirates slugger, a member of the Hall of Fame, spent his youth in the California city and graduated from its local high school in 1940.

 Vin Scully receives an honorary Doctor of Laws degree from Pepperdine University in Malibu, the institution's highest honor.
-The Dodgers' Hall of Fame broadcaster delivers a stirring commencement address to the 2008 Class of Seaver College telling the graduates that achieving dreams may be “very difficult, but possible”.
+The Dodgers' Hall of Fame broadcaster delivers a stirring commencement address to the 2008 Class of Seaver College, telling the graduates that achieving dreams may be “very difficult, but possible”.

 On the first pitch he sees in the major leagues, Alexi Amarista strokes a two-run double in the bottom of the second inning of the Angels' 8-3 victory over Oakland.
 The 22 year-old rookie second baseman dedicates the hit to the memory of his dad, who was murdered five months ago during a home-invasion robbery in his Venezuelan hometown of Barcelano Anzoategu.

 Using a starting lineup that is totally home grown for the first time since 1971, New York completes a three-game sweep of Miami when Heath Bell walks four batters in the ninth inning, including Justin Turner's 13-pitch at-bat that results in a game-tying bases-loaded base-on-balls, and then gives up a game-winning two-out single to the rookie Kirk Nieuwenhuis with the bases loaded.
-Forty-one years ago, Gil Hodges used a lineup of all former Mets farmhands that that included Ed Kranepool, Bud Harrelson, Tim Foli, Ted Martinez, Mike Jorgensen, Duffy Dyer, John Milner and Jerry Koosman.
+Forty-one years ago, Gil Hodges used a lineup of all former Mets farmhands that included Ed Kranepool, Bud Harrelson, Tim Foli, Ted Martinez, Mike Jorgensen, Duffy Dyer, John Milner, and Jerry Koosman.

 Anibal Sanchez breaks Mickey Lolich's franchise record of 16 strikeouts when he retires the side on strikes in the eighth inning of the Tigers' 10-0 rout of Atlanta.
-In his eight innings of work, the 29 year-old Venezuelan right-hander will give up just five hits en route to his 17-strikeout performance in the Comerica Park contest.
+In his eight innings of work, the 29 year-old Venezuelan right-hander gives up just five hits en route to his 17-strikeout performance in the Comerica Park contest.